 For more information about Helen Lewis, the founder of Literally PR, or any of the freelance gurus we work with on a regular basis, please get in touch at firstname.lastname@example.org.

 More about Helen Lewis: http://www.linkedin.com/pub/helen-lewis/18/bb1/498

 Diana has more than 20 years experience in the marketing profession and prior to that, a career in the media sales industry.
 She has worked for various media owners particularly in radio and press, then went into the travel industry where her interest in marketing was sparked.

 Diana's marketing experience has focused on working for blue-chip company P&O Ferries across various areas of marketing for the UK and Europe, such as brand proposition, PR, customer retention and acquisition, sales promotions, commercial strategy, media buying, agency management and budget delivery.

-"I am very exited about joining the team here at Literally PR.
+"I was so excited about joining the team here at Literally PR and cannot believe that I am in my fifth year already, time flies when you're having fun!
 I enjoy nothing more than a good read with an excellent bottle of wine and some delicious cheese on the side so I couldn't have chosen a better place to work than here!"